arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 </p>

-This means that we cannot apply `<!>` again...
-Does it mean we need a different operator?
-Yes, we do!
-It could be demonstrated that, for such cases, Functor's `map` is of little help.
+This means that we cannot apply `<!>` again, ad nauseam...

+Does it mean that we need a different operator?
+Yes, that's exactly the point!
+It could be demonstrated that for such cases Functor's `map` is of little help: there is no possible way to perform the next function application only using `map`'s capabilities.
 It's time to invent a more powerful version of Functors: enter Applicative Functors.

 ## Beyond Functors